kyma-project/kyma-environment-broker/docs/contributor/06-70-service-binding-cleanup-cronjob.md

 ### Dry-Run Mode

-If you need to test the Job, you can run it in the `dry-run` mode.
+If you need to test the Job, run it in the `dry-run` mode.
-In that mode, the Job only logs the information about the number of expired service bindings without sending DELETE requests to KEB.
+In that mode, the Job only logs the information about the number of expired service bindings without sending the DELETE requests to KEB.

 ## Prerequisites